goadesign/goa/REQ_DESIGN.md

 Often times there may already exist a protobuf definition file for a gRPC service.
-Protobuf focuses on making it possible to describe the information required to represent the data on the wire and the service endpoints.
+Protobuf focuses on making it possible to describe the information required to represent the data on the wire and the service methods.
 The goa DSL also makes it possible to provide documentation, validations, default values etc. The idea is thus to make it possible to "point" to the relevant part of a protobuf file from the goa DSL while still allowing for describing the extra